clvv/fasd/fasd.1.md

     $ vim ,rc,lo<Tab>
     $ vim /etc/rc.local

 If you use zsh, word completion is enabled by default.
-There're also three zle
-widgets: "fasd-complete", "fasd-complete-f", "fasd-complete-d".
+There are also three zle widgets: "fasd-complete", "fasd-complete-f", "fasd-complete-d".
 You can bind them to keybindings you like:

     bindkey '^X^A' fasd-complete    # C-x C-a to do fasd-complete (fils and directories) bindkey '^X^F' fasd-complete-f  # C-x C-f to do fasd-cmplete-f (only files)